Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

 where the diagonal weighting matrix, $W_\ell^{(i)}$, is a partition of unity, with each diagonal entry equal to the reciprocal of the number of patches that contain the associated degree of freedom.
 For the \ptwoponedisc{} discretization, the sum extends over fewer patches, for $1\leq i \leq n^{(p)}_{\ell}/3$.

-Applying the inverses of patch matrices often constitutes the most computationally demanding part of the multigrid method.
-Several strategies are available for applying the inverse of the patch $K_\ell^{(i)}$, each with distinct advantages and disadvantages.
+Applying inverses of patch matrices often constitutes the most computationally demanding part of the multigrid method.
 The direct inverse of the patch can be applied using highly optimized dense-linear algebra kernels.
-However, this approach requires significant storage, as it results in a fully dense operator over each patch.
-Alternatively, sparse LU factorization of patches could be employed to achieve the patch inverse action.
-This approach has much lower memory cost, but results in slower solution times, due to the associated sparse forward and backward substitutions.
-Our performance studies, not shown here, indicated the sparse LU technique did not surpass the direct-inverse method in efficiency.
-Nonetheless, the substantial storage requirements linked with dense inverses may be restrictive.
+However, this requires significant storage, as it results in a fully dense inverse matrix over each patch.
+A sparse LU factorization reduces the memory footprint but results in slower solution times due to sparse forward and backward substitutions.
+Our performance studies, not presented here, show that sparse LU does not outperform the direct-inverse method in efficiency.
+However, the dense inverses' high storage may be limiting.

-Therefore, we introduce a novel approach that tries to balance the effectiveness of dense-linear algebra routines with the reduced storage demands of sparse LU factorizations.
-Instead of directly computing the inverse of each $K_\ell^{(i)}$, we instead leverage a block LU factorization of each Vanka patch. \Cref{eq:vanka_fact1} illustrates this procedure for a Vanka patch, with sub- and superscripts on the sub-blocks being omitted for clarity, writing
+Therefore, we introduce a novel approach that balances the effectiveness of dense-linear algebra with reduced storage for sparse LU factorizations.
+Instead of computing the inverse of each $K_\ell^{(i)}$, we leverage a block LU factorization of each Vanka patch,

-where $U=A^{-1} B$, and $S=-BA^{-1}B^T$ denotes the Schur complement.
-We emphasize here that $B^T$ and $U$ have small column dimension (one in the typical case, but three for the \ptwoponedisc\ discretization), and that $S$ is a small matrix. \Cref{eq:vanka_fact2} expresses the action of the inverse for the block-factorized Vanka patch matrices, with $\hat{B}=-S^{-1}B A^{-1}$, $\hat{U} = -U$, and operators $\hat{B}$, $\hat{U}$, and $S^{-1}$ recommended to be precomputed in the setup phase,
+with sub- and superscripts on the sub-blocks omitted for clarity.
+Here, $U=A^{-1} B$, and $S=-BA^{-1}B^T$ denotes the Schur complement.
+We emphasize that $B^T$ and $U$ have small column dimension (one in the typical case, but three for the \ptwoponedisc\ discretization), and that $S$ is a small matrix.
+The action of the inverse for $K_\ell^{(i)}$ is

-We further leverage the block-diagonal nature of the vector-Laplacian operator to minimize the storage costs associated with the inverse of sub-block $A$ up to a factor of 2 and 3 in 2D and 3D, respectively.
+where $\hat{B}=-S^{-1}B A^{-1}$, $\hat{U} = -U$, and $\hat{B}$, $\hat{U}$, and $S^{-1}$ are precomputed in the setup phase.
+We further leverage the block-diagonal nature of the vector Laplacian operator to minimize the storage associated with the inverse of sub-block $A$ up to a factor of 2 and 3 in 2D and 3D, respectively.
 Furthermore, this method reduces the number of floating-point operations necessary for calculating the action of the patch's inverse, thereby enhancing the computational efficiency of the setup and solution phases.